Jimmy Garoppolo Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 - Garoppolo did not record a pass attempt in last week's game versus the Texans.

-- Garoppolo has thrown for 557 yards (185.7 ypg) on 44-of-58 passing with two touchdowns and two interceptions over his last three games.
+- Garoppolo has racked up 557 passing yards (185.7 per game) and has a 75.9% completion percentage this year (44-of-58) while throwing two touchdowns and two interceptions over his last three games.

 Garoppolo's San Francisco Teammates